Members Associate Members PhD Students Internships

 Dr. Johanna Hoekstra

-Johanna is a Lecturer in Law at the School of Law, University of Greenwich.
+Johanna is Senior Lecturer at the School of Law, University of Essex where she is a member of the Essex Business & Human Rights Project.
+Prior to that she was a Lecturer in Law at the School of Law, University of Greenwich.
 She has a M.Sc. in European Public Policy from Birkbeck College and a LLM in International law from the University of Bordeaux.
 She completed her PhD at the University of Essex on the legal authority of non-state rules in international commercial contracts.
-She was also teaching at the University of Essex and she was a project associate for the Essex Business & Human Rights Project.
 Her research interests include international commercial law, private international law, the relationship between law and policy, and business and human rights.

 Dr Opi Outhwaite